triton-inference-server/server/deploy/mlflow-triton-plugin/README.md

 ## Quick Start

 In this documentation, we will use the files in `examples` to showcase how the plugin interacts with Triton Infernce Server.
+The `onnx_float32_int32_int32` model in `examples` is a simple model that takes two float32 inputs, INPUT0 and INPUT1, with shape [-1, 16], and produces two int32 outputs, OUTPUT0 and OUTPUT1, where OUTPUT0 is the element-wise summation of INPUT0 and INPUT1 and OUTPUT1 is the element-wise subtraction of INPUT0 and INPUT1.

 ### Start Triton Inference Server in EXPLICIT mode